-The Childhood Stroke Project is a collaboration between us and Evelina London Children's Hospital.
-It's funded by the Margaret Giffen Charitable Trust.
-The Childhood Stroke Project has set up a research study - to identify the needs of families and young people - and guide our work going forward.
-We've also established a Childhood Stroke Support Service.
+The Childhood Stroke Project is a collaboration between us and Evelina London Children's Hospital and is funded by the Margaret Giffen Charitable Trust.
+The Childhood Stroke Project has set up a research study to identify the needs of families and young people, to guide our work going forward.
+We've also established a Childhood Stroke Support service.

 This service provides:

-- advice about local services and follow-up that families may find useful
+- advice about local services, and a follow-up that families may find useful

-- support navigating health, social care and educational processes
+- support in navigating health, social care and educational processes

 - advocacy for young people and families in accessing the services they need